-The assessment is carried out as partial exams (according to Section 4(2), 1 or 2 of the examination regulation) of the single courses of this module, whose sum of credits must meet the minimum requirement of credits of this module.
-The assessment procedures are described for each course of the module separately.
+The assessment is carried out as a general oral exam (45 min.) (according to Section 4(2), 2 of the examination regulation) of the single courses of this module.
+The examination is offered every semester.
+Re-examinations are offered at every ordinary examination date.
+The overall grade of the module is the grade of the oral examination.

-The overall grade of the module is the weighted average of the grades for each course and truncated after the first decimal.
-The weighting factors are: